Sankari-K/git-in-scala/docs/index.md

 If only one argument is given or if the `oldbranch` happens to be the current branch, this (current) branch is renamed to the given `newbranch`.

 This additionally changes `HEAD-NAME` to the the new branch name.

+### Delete a branch

+Given a branch name, this command deletes the directory `./wegit/branchname`.
+Two basic pre-checks are done for `branchname`:

+* the branch can't be the current branch
+* the branch must exist

+### Delete inactive branches

+This is done by iterating over all branches that have atleast one commit (with the exception of the current branch since it can't be deleted while on it anyway), finding the latest commit's timestamp and checking how long it has been since that commit was made.
+If that amount is greater than the amount of time given by the user, the branch is deleted.

+### Show inactive branches

+This does the same thing as mentioned above, except it only prints out those branches, doesn't delete them.
+This command can be used to check which branches will get deleted before using the previous command.

 ### Current branch: show-current

 This shows the contents in `HEAD-NAME`.